Osgood-Schlatter disease

 Key points about Osgood-Schlatter disease

-• Osgood-Schlatter disease is a condition that causes knee pain in adolescents.
+• Osgood-Schlatter disease is a condition causing knee pain from irritation of the tendon attached to the shin bone.

 • Common symptoms include pain just below your kneecap that gets worse with activity.
-Sometimes a small hard bony bump can form. there.
+Sometimes a small hard bony bump can form below the knee cap.

-• If treatment's needed it includes resting, pain relief medicines, physiotherapy, knee support and, rarely, surgery.
+• If treatment's needed it may include modifying your activities, pain relief medicines, physiotherapy, knee support and rest.
+Surgery is rarely required.

 2 boys and instructor practice surfing on the sand